 district - Capitalize district when specifically referring to one of the 35 administrative districts comprising the LCMS: There are 13 preschools in the Wyoming District.
 Lowercase district when not referring to a specific district or when referring to more than one district: Representatives of more than 30 districts met at the LCMS International Center last week.
 The matter will go before the district president.
-(But: The convention returned District President James Kalthoff to office for another term.)
+(But: The guest speaker is District President Ray Mirly.)